jaimegag/tkg-zone/windows/README.md

 # Windows Containers advanced

 This guide is focused on the Platform Operator persona that owns and has admin access to a Tanzu Kubernetes Grid environment on vSphere.
-This guide will help the Platform Operator to create a Windows base image, use it to create a TKG cluster with (short-named) Windows nodes, and deploy CSI Drivers(s) in it; all in an environment without internet connectivity (a.k.a air-gapped).
+This guide will help the Platform Operator to create a Windows base image, use it to create a TKG cluster with (short-named) Windows nodes, deploy the SMB CSI Drivers in it, and deploy the Prometheus Windows Exporter as well; all in an environment without internet connectivity (a.k.a air-gapped).

 ## 0. Pre-requisites